 Pursuant to a change in the Connecticut State Statutes and action by the University of Connecticut Board of Trustees, new policies and procedures for approving consulting activities for the Faculty and members of the AAUP bargaining unit were implemented in December 2007.
-The latest revisions to these policies were approved by the Board of Trustees in April 2013.
+The Board of Trustees approved the latest revisions to these policies in April 2013.